-Reference Date: 29-October-2013
+Reference Date: 28-January-2014

 FOOD SECURITY SNAPSHOT

-Food prices and inflation increase in 2013
+High food prices and inflation levels registered in 2013

-Food prices and inflation increasing in 2013
+High food prices and inflation levels in 2013

 Market supplies are tight across the country and food prices are volatile and at high levels, due to the severe and widespread market disruptions caused by the deterioration of civil insecurity.